Parks and reserves

 It also houses the Taupo Library, Great Lake Centre, Information Centre, Taupo Museum with the 100% Pure NZ Ora Garden of Wellbeing and the Super Loo.
 Other facilities include the police station and courtroom, tennis courts, bowling greens, playground, senior citizens' hall, rose gardens and miniature train.

 Situated within the Tongariro Domain, Riverside Park is located on the banks of the Waikato River.
-Riverside Park is the home of the Riverside Market on Saturday mornings throughout the year.
-It also houses the amphitheatre which is used for outdoor events and concerts, including the popular annual summer concert.
+Riverside Park houses the amphitheatre which is used for outdoor events and concerts, including the popular annual summer concert.

 Spa Thermal Park